aditisadwelkarucsd/cse15l-lab-reports/lab5report.md

 ---

 ### _Teaching Assistant_
 OK, looks like the file structure shouldn't be posing the issue.
 Since your second test fails, I'm guessing your method implementation has issues with even length arrays.
 Can you include a picture of your function?
 Try printing out the array after it is reversed to see what it looks like.
-Or use jdb to see what is in the array after reversing, in which canse you would have to copy the test into a main function and run it, something like this:
+Or use jdb to see what is in the array after reversing, in which case you would have to copy the test into a main function and run it, something like this:
 ```
 import static org.junit.Assert.assertArrayEquals;